 The seminal complication of the preterm newborn is respiratory distress syndrome (RDS).
 This results from immature lungs that are unable to sustain necessary oxygenation.
 Resulting hypoxia is an underlying associated cause of neurological damage such as cerebral palsy.
 In addition, hyperoxia, a side effect of RDS treatment, contributes to morbidities such as bronchopulmonary dysplasia, pulmonary hypertension, necrotizing enterocolitis, periventricular leukomalacia, and retinopathy of prematurity.

 To provide blood gas exchange immediately following delivery, the lungs must rapidly fill with air while being cleared of fluid.
 Concurrently, pulmonary arterial blood flow must rise remarkably.
 Although some of the fluid is expressed as the chest is compressed during vaginal delivery, most is absorbed through the pulmonary lymphatics via complex mechanisms described in Chapter 32 (Transition to Air Breathing).
 Sufficient surfactant, synthesized by type II pneumocytes, is essential to stabilize the air-expanded alveoli.
 It lowers surface tension and thereby prevents lung collapse during expiration (Chap.
 7, Respiratory System).
 If surfactant is inadequate, hyaline membranes form in the distal bronchioles and alveoli, and RDS develops.
 Although respiratory distress syndrome is generally a disease of preterm neonates, it does develop in term newborns, especially with sepsis or meconium aspiration.
-In these cases, surfactant can ...
+In these ...